 Welcome to Old Dominion University's Regional Higher Education Centers!

-Key graduate and undergraduate degree and certificate programs available at the Centers draw from the university's six academic colleges and include: business (BSBA, MBA, MPA), communications (BS), education and teacher preparation (BS leading to 5th-year MSED), engineering technology and engineering management (BS & MS), nursing (RN to BSN, MSN, and DNP), psychology, work and professional studies, and more.
+Key graduate and undergraduate degree and certificate programs available at the Centers draw from the university's six academic colleges and include: business (BSBA, MSA), communications (BS), education and teacher preparation (BS leading to 5th-year MSED), engineering technology and engineering management (BS & MS), nursing (DNP), psychology, work and professional studies, and more.
 Degree and non-credit programming is available through a range of effective educational models, from live, face-to-face classroom instruction to two-way videoconferencing, on-line, and hybrid courses.
 Technology training and support is available for faculty and students.

-Students may take advantage of an array of academic success services including advising and registration assistance, library, testing services, Writing Center, Career Management Center, Peer Educator Program, and more.
+Students may take advantage of an array of academic success services including advising and registration assistance, library, testing services, Writing Center, Career Development Services, Peer Educator Program, and more.
 Each Center also provides open student computer labs and study spaces, as well as graduate student and faculty offices, conference and seminar rooms.

 Each Regional Center is also distinctly connected to its local community - for instance, located in Hampton near NASA and the Newport News Shipyard, ODU-Peninsula Center is home to the Virginia Space Grant Consortium.
 Tri-Cities, beside the university's VMASC facility, is convenient to students living in Portsmouth, Suffolk, Chesapeake, and beyond.
 Tri-Cities also hosts art exhibits by the city public schools faculty and students in the surrounding localities.
 The Virginia Beach Center is the largest and provides headquarters for the MSN-Anesthesia program along with more than two-dozen full-time faculty members in a range of disciplines.
-The Beach also features the Meyera Oberndorf Learning Commons, Waves Café, co-curricular and community engagement programming including Good Morning & Good Evening Monarchs, annual Literary Festival, Black History Month, and Women's History Month celebrations, Exam Jams, and much more.
+The Beach also features the Meyera Oberndorf Learning Commons, Waves Study Lounge, co-curricular and community engagement programming including Good Morning & Good Evening Monarchs, annual Literary Festival, Black History Month, and Women's History Month celebrations, Exam Jams, and much more.
 The ODU-Institute for Learning in Retirement, a vibrant organization of life-long learners, also headquarters at the Beach.